Learning Reviews

 The purpose is for agencies and individuals to identify improvements to safeguard and promote the welfare of children at both local and national levels and learn lessons that improve the way in which they work, both individually and collectively, to safeguard and promote the welfare of children.

-Reviews are not conducted to hold individuals, organisations or agencies to account, since other processes have this function (employment law, disciplinary procedures, professional regulation and in exceptional cases, criminal proceedings).
+Reviews should seek to prevent or reduce the risk of recurrence of similar incidents.
+They are not conducted to hold individuals, organisations, or agencies to account, as there are other processes for that purpose, including employment law and disciplinary procedures, professional regulation and, in exceptional cases, criminal proceedings.

 Criteria

-• Is one which the Child Safeguarding Practice Review Panel have considered and concluded a local review may be more appropriate
+• is one the panel has considered and has concluded a local review may be more appropriate

-• where there is cause for concern about the actions of a single agency
+• they have cause for concern about the actions of a single agency

-• where there has been no agency involvement and this gives the safeguarding partners cause for concern
+• there has been no agency involvement, and this gives them cause for concern

-• where more than one local authority, police area or clinical commissioning group is involved, including in cases where families have moved around
+• more than one local authority, police area or ICB is involved, including in cases where a family has moved around

-• where the case may raise issues relating to safeguarding or promoting the welfare of children in institutional settings
+• the case may raise issues related to safeguarding or promoting the welfare of children in institutional settings

 The Learning Inquiry Group (LIG)